 15) Steering Fan of Exhaust Fan: Exhaust fan of steering room is often neglected.
 Add it to the PMS

-17) Fridge: On domestic fridge, the return line filter (liquid suction line) is often neglected and never cleaned.
-Same is the case with return line manifold (it eventually develops a pin hole which is difficult to detect from under the moist lagging).
+17) Fridge: On the domestic fridge, the return line filter (liquid suction line) is often neglected and never cleaned.
+Same is the case with return line manifold (it eventually develops a pinhole which is hard to detect from under the moist lagging).

 18) Hot Water Circulating Pump: The hot water circulating pump is also always neglected.
 It should be added to the PMS